 How old do you have to be to trade stocks?

 There is no age limit for stock trading in the USA.
-However, you have to be at least 18-years-old to open a trading account in the United States.
+However, you must be at least 18 to open a trading account in the United States.

 Parents and guardians can open brokerage trading accounts for kids in the United States.
 If a minor (person under 18) has no income, a parent or guardian can open a custodial brokerage account for that person.